View of Ward-Thomas House |

 |

-The house today is known as the
+The house today is

-carried the distinction of being the Ward–Thomas–Waddell
+The house never carried the distinction of being the Ward–Thomas–Waddell

 House because Mary Waddell was the former Mary Anne Thomas.